AnatolyAdamovich/AnatolyAdamovich/README.md

 </div>

- 💜 i keep a <a href="https://github.com/AnatolyAdamovich/learning">repository</a> where I collect my notes from self-study.
+ 💜 <a href="https://github.com/AnatolyAdamovich/learning">repository</a> with self-study materials

- there are also some projects:
-- 🆕 <a href="https://github.com/AnatolyAdamovich/kontur-internship-2022">news classification</a> using classical machine learning
+ **University projects:**
+- <a href="https://www.kaggle.com/code/anatosly/eda-bangalore-restaurants">Exploratory Data Analysis</a> with Zomato Dataset
-- 🌀 <a href="https://github.com/AnatolyAdamovich/graph-analysis">graph library</a> based on an object-oriented programming approach
+- <a href="https://github.com/AnatolyAdamovich/graph-analysis">Graph library</a> based on an object-oriented programming approach
+- <a href="https://github.com/AnatolyAdamovich/DamerauLevenshteinDistance">Non-classical analysis</a> of the algorithm's running time using confidence intervals

+**and other:**
+- <a href="">Classification of news</a> using classical machine learning approach